DBIV-Group/DCPT/README.md

 ## Overview

-This repository contains a comprehensive dataset of driver takeover responses in automated driving scenarios, including upper-body video,first-person view videos, eye-tracking and head motion data recordings.
+This repository contains a specialized dataset of driver takeover responses in automated driving scenarios, including upper-body video,first-person view videos, eye-tracking and head motion data recordings.
 The dataset will be made public following the publication of our research paper.

 ## Dataset Structure